IBM/unity-sdk-core/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![CLA assistant](https://cla-assistant.io/readme/badge/IBM/unity-sdk-core)](https://cla-assistant.io/IBM/unity-sdk-core)

 The IBM Cloud Unity SDK Core is a core project of Unity SDKs generated using the IBM OpenAPI SDK generator.
-Generated services should use this package as a submodule of their generate Unity SDK.
+The core should be added to the **`Assets`** directory of your Unity project

 <details>
   <summary>Table of Contents</summary>